Nazi racial theories: Slavs

 Günther, who greatly influenced Hitler and Nazi ideology, studied and wrote about the supposed racial origins of the Slavs.
 He concluded that Slavs were originally Nordic, but after mixing with other races over the centuries they eventually came to be predominantly of the East Baltic race.
-However, some Poles and other Slavs were considered to have enough Nordic admixture to be Germanised, because they were supposedly descended from the Nordic ruling class of the Early Slavs.
+However, some Poles and other Slavs were considered to have enough Nordic admixture to be Germanized, because they were supposedly descended from the Nordic ruling class of the early Slavs.
 He wrote that the further East the more the "Inner Asiatic" racial ancestry was prominent.
 He wrote that of the Poles and other Slavs who were predominantly of the East Baltic race that they were mentally slow, dirty and incapable of long term planning.
-He also claimed that the East Baltic race was the reason why some German districts had “a heavy proportion of crime."
+He also claimed that the East Baltic race was the reason why some German districts had "a heavy proportion of crime".

 Himmler in the 1920s was a member of the anti-Slavic Artaman League and wrote:

-Hitler in Mein Kampf wrote that Germany’s Lebensraum (living space) was going to be in Eastern Europe:
+Hitler in Mein Kampf wrote that Germany's Lebensraum (living space) was going to be in Eastern Europe:

-Hitler in his unpublished second book Zweites Buch wrote that the Nazi Party’s foreign policy was going to be based on securing Lebensraum for the German people:
+Hitler in his unpublished second book Zweites Buch wrote that the Nazi Party's foreign policy was going to be based on securing Lebensraum for the German people:

-In the same book, he wrote that the peoples in the annexed territories would not be Germanised:
+In the same book, he wrote that the peoples in the annexed territories would not be Germanized:

-To justify their acquisition of Lebensraum (living space) for Germans, the Nazis later classified Slavs as a racially inferior “Asiatic-Bolshevik” horde.
+To justify their acquisition of Lebensraum (living space) for Germans, the Nazis later classified Slavs as a racially inferior "Asiatic-Bolshevik" horde.

-During the war, the Gestapo persecuted sexual relations between Germans and the peoples of Eastern Europe because of the “risk for the racial integrity of the German nation”.
+During the war, the Gestapo persecuted sexual relations between Germans and the peoples of Eastern Europe because of the "risk for the racial integrity of the German nation".
+But soldiers regularly raped Ukrainian, Belarusian and Russian women and girls before shooting them.
+Many East European women were also kidnapped and forced to work in sex brothels.